pixie-io/blog.px.dev/content/blog/ebpf-function-tracing/post.md

 featured: true
 ---

-This post describes how to use [gobpf](https://github.com/iovisor/gobpf) and uprobes to build a function argument tracer for Go applications.
+This is the first in a series of posts describing how we can debug applications in prod using eBPF.
+This posts describes how to use [gobpf](https://github.com/iovisor/gobpf) and uprobes to build a function argument tracer for Go applications.

 # Introduction

 When debugging, we are typically interested in capturing the state of a program.
 This allows us to examine what the application is doing and determine where the bug is located in our code.
 A simple way to observe state is to use a debugger to capture function arguments.
 For Go applications, we often use Delve or gdb.

 Delve and gdb work well for debugging in a development environment, but they are not often used in production.
-The features that make these debuggers powerful can also mutate the state of the application and create significant overhead that would be undesirable in a production system.
+The features that make these debuggers powerful can also make them undesirable to use in production systems.
+Debuggers can cause significant interruption to the program and even allow mutation of state which might lead to unexpected failures of production software.

 To more cleanly capture function arguments, we will explore using enhanced BPF ([eBPF](https://ebpf.io)), which is available in Linux 4.x+, and the higher level Go library [gobpf](https://github.com/iovisor/gobpf).

 # What is eBPF?

-Enhanced BPF (eBPF) is a kernel technology that is available in Linux 4.x+.
-You can think of it as a lightweight sandboxed VM that runs inside of the Linux kernel and provides access to various kernel facilities.
+Extended BPF (eBPF) is a kernel technology that is available in Linux 4.x+.
+You can think of it as a lightweight sandboxed VM that runs inside of the Linux kernel and can provide verified access to kernel memory.

-As shown in the overview below, eBPF allows the kernel to run verified restricted C code.
-The C code is first compiled to the BPF bytecode using Clang, then the bytecode is verified to make sure it's safe to execute.
-This strict verifications allows the kernel to compile the bytecode into verified machine code for efficient runtime execution.
-This high performance allows eBPF to be used in performance-critical workloads like packet filtering, networking monitoring, etc.
+As shown in the overview below, eBPF allows the kernel to run BPF bytecode.
+While the front-end language used can vary, it is typically a restricted subset of C. Typically the C code is first compiled to the BPF bytecode using Clang, then the bytecode is verified to make sure it's safe to execute.
+These strict verifications guarantee that the machine code will not intentionally or accidentally compromise the Linux kernel, and that the BPF probe will execute in a bounded number of instructions every time it is triggered.
+These guarantees enable eBPF to be used in performance-critical workloads like packet filtering, networking monitoring, etc.

-Using eBPF, we can also insert probes; functions that are executed whenever a specific event, such as a function call, occurs.
-These probes allow you to run a BPF compiled function that can examine the state of the system application or kernel.
-Many types of probes are available, but we will focus on uprobes in this post.
+Functionally, eBPF allows you to run restricted C code upon some event (eg. timer, network event or a function call).
+When triggered on a function call we call these functions probes and they can be used to either run on a function call within the kernel (kprobes), or a function call in a userspace program (uprobes).
+This post focuses on using uprobes to allow dynamic tracing of function arguments.

 # Uprobes

-Uprobes allow you to intercept a userspace program by inserting a soft-interrupt debug trap instruction (`int3` on an x86).
-If you are interested in details, check out [this](https://eli.thegreenplace.net/2011/01/27/how-debuggers-work-part-2-breakpoints) blog post by Eli.
+Uprobes allow you to intercept a userspace program by inserting a debug trap instruction (`int3` on an x86) that triggers a soft-interrupt .
+This is also [how debuggers work](https://eli.thegreenplace.net/2011/01/27/how-debuggers-work-part-2-breakpoints).
 The flow for an uprobe is essentially the same as any other BPF program and is summarized in the diagram below.
 The compiled and verified BPF program is executed as part of a uprobe, and the results can be written into a buffer.